equinix/ansible-collection-equinix/CONTRIBUTING.md

 ### Code of Conduct
-The `equinix.metal` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
+The `equinix.cloud` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this document.